AdobeDocs/campaign-standard.en/help/sending/using/understanding-delivery-failures.md

 ## Retries after a delivery temporary failure {#retries-after-a-delivery-temporary-failure}

-If a message fails due to a temporary error of the **Ignored** type, retries will be performed during the delivery duration.
+///If a message fails due to a temporary error of the **Ignored** type, retries will be performed during the delivery duration.
 For more on the types of errors, see [Delivery failure types and reasons](#delivery-failure-types-and-reasons).

 To modify the duration of a delivery, go to the advanced parameters of the delivery or delivery template and specify the desired duration in the corresponding field.
 The advanced delivery properties are presented in [this section](../../administration/using/configuring-email-channel.md#validity-period-parameters).

 The default configuration allows five retries at one-hour intervals, followed by one retry per day for four days.
-The number of retries can be changed globally (contact your Adobe technical administrator) or for each delivery or delivery template (see [this section](../../administration/using/configuring-email-channel.md#sending-parameters)).
+The number of retries can be changed globally (contact your Adobe technical administrator) or for each delivery or delivery template (see [this section](../../administration/using/configuring-email-channel.md#sending-parameters)).///

+ACS instances are using Momentum as the MTA, and with Momentum, the “Retries” settings in Campaign are ignored – Momentum manages the number of retries, along with the time in between retries, based on how well an IP is performing both historically and currently at a given domain.
+ Momentum does honor the delivery duration (validity period) setting in Campaign, but only up to 3.5 days.
+At that point, any message in the retry queue will be removed from the queue and sent back as a bounce.
+  So if you want retries for a delivery to stop after one day, they can set the delivery duration to 1, and Momentum will honor that setting by removing messages in the retry queue after one day.

+For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 ## Synchronous and asynchronous errors {#synchronous-and-asynchronous-errors}